When you think about air travel, you might not consider the temperature in the cargo hold of an airplane.

 However, the temperature in this part of the plane can be an important factor, especially when it comes to transporting certain types of cargo, particularly animals.

+How cold does luggage get on a plane?
 The baggage holds on most modern passenger airliners are normally heated, at least to some degree.
 They may not be kept at the same temperature as the passenger cabin but they are normally kept well above freezing point.

 If you think about it, if the passengers’ baggage was kept in a totally unheated area that was exposed to the outside air temperatures, which can be as low as -57ºC (-70ºF), then any liquids contained in their checked bags would freeze solid.